True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 By 2006, Bowen had settled into a quiet life as a house painter in Portland, Maine, the AP reported.

-The Indiana State Police Laboratory determined in September 2006 it was likely a seminal stain found on Conrick's jacket hood originated from Oprish's brother.
+The Indiana State Police Laboratory determined in September 2006 it was likely a seminal stain found on Conrick's jacket hood that originated from Oprish's brother.

 The new evidence linking Bowen to the crime scene allowed police to obtain a blood-draw warrant for Bowen.